meteor/galaxy-docs/source/protection.md

 <h2 id="settings">Settings</h2>

-On your app settings you can customize your app protection settings.
+On your app settings you can customize your DDoS Mitigation settings.
 You will be able to set a threshold of the maximum number of requests that you want to allow your app to receive in a window of 5 seconds.

-Once you enabled the custom app protection, you will also be able to see the list of IPs that are currently blocked, if any, and you will have the power to disable a block or even delete it.
+Once you enabled the custom DDoS Mitigation, you will also be able to see the list of IPs that are currently blocked, if any, and you will have the power to disable a block or even delete it.

 When you delete you eliminate this record completely, so it could be blocked again in the future.
 When it is disabled it's never going to be blocked again.